 In order to route your customers to the most suitable agent, it is essential to keep call routing in mind when setting up your omnichannel platforms.
 If a client sends a message to WhatsApp for example, they will be routed to the next available agent specialized to handle their query.
 With the right omnichannel solution, the agent will then automatically see your customer’s messages on their dashboard without having to navigate away to WhatsApp itself for example.

 Having a good routing system in place is an essential accessory to your omnichannel platform, as it ensures that your calls are handled in the most effective way possible, without call waiting.
-As we have previously written, skills- based routing can be a good option for some!
+As we have previously written, automatic call distribution and skill-based routing can are great options!

 3. Understanding Your Customer Journey